fbpx

 4. Fighting wider crimes: Compliance doesn’t just stop financial crimes like money laundering; it also helps put the brakes on bigger crimes like illegal arms deals, human trafficking, or terrorism.
 By following rules, banks can cut off the money that fuels these crimes.

-5. Better risk control: Rules might seem like a hassle, but they’re there for a good reason.
+5. Better risk management: Rules might seem like a hassle, but they’re there for a good reason.
 They help institutions avoid mistakes that could mess up their operations and make people lose trust in them.

 On the flip side, not playing by the rules can hurt banks in many ways, as I’ll show you below.